 6th January, 20160 Comments

-Written by: Nathalie Britten - Career and Life Coach
+Written by: Nathalie Britten - Business, Career & Life Coach

 It's the time of the year for new beginnings but I'm a firm believer in reflecting on achievement before setting new goals.
 With this in mind, I thought I would share with you a great exercise to firstly reflect and celebrate on 2015 and then prepare goals for 2016.